iftikharalinaeem/tawwer_forum/plugins/localligator/README.md

 into your web root, or at very least the tx-source directory should be symlinked into your locales directory in your web root.

-This plugin require dev environemnt to be in debug mode.
+This plugin requires your dev environment to be in debug mode.

 Works with four different configuration-type files to manage translations.